Jagatveer/generalized/whitewhale-packer/cloudformation/README.md

 ## Deployment

 All the infrastructure is deployed through Cloud Formatinon.
 To make the deployment easier the repository contains a CLI script in bash in the *[commands](commands)* folder.
-However you can deploy everything using *aws cli* commands
+However you can deploy everything using *aws cli* commands (you need the aws-cli installed)

 ### CLI